pt-osda/npm-dependency-analyzer/README.md

     }
 }
 ```
+This module uses the logging library bunyan.
+Every log will be represented as a json object.
+Bunyan besides providing a Logging API, it provides a CLI tool that parses the json and prettifies it.
+As shown in the code above the developer can pipe the output of the executable to the cli tool -> "npm-dependency-analyzer | bunyan".
-After making the necessary adjustments to the package.json, the execution of the build script will have the plugin generate a report based on the findings, storing it on a build folder at the root of the project.
+After making the necessary adjustments to the package.json, the execution of the build script will have the plugin generate a report based on the findings.
+This report will then be sent to the central system and stored there.
+Then the report can be accessed through the following link: http://35.234.147.77/